MicrosoftDocs/playfab-docs/playfab-docs/features/economy/tutorials/stores-and-sales.md

 ---
-title: Stores and sales
+title: Stores and sales in Economy (Legacy)
 author: cybtachyon
-description: Describes how to configure a Store with a selection of items available in real money or virtual currency. ms.author: derekreese ms.date: 10/26/2018 ms.topic: article
+description: Describes how to configure a Store in Economy (Legacy)with a selection of items available in real money or virtual currency. ms.author: derekreese ms.date: 10/26/2018 ms.topic: article